-The local unions and Trustees made a concerted effort to attract new employers.
-Together, they also worked to encourage current employers to remain in the Plan.
 To aid in that end, the Trustees changed the withdrawal liability allocation method from the Rolling-five method to the Presumptive method.
 This change insulates new employers from inheriting costs from legacy employers.
 Despite these efforts, the local unions participating in the Plan have not been successful in negotiating new employers into the Plan.

-Impact on plan solvency of the subsidies and ancillary benefits, if any, available to active participants
+o Impact on plan solvency of the subsidies and ancillary benefits, if any, available to active participants

 As noted, the Rehabilitation Plan eliminated all subsidies and ancillary benefits available to non-retired participants of the Plan.
-The Plan's solvency has been impacted almost entirely by the legacy costs of participants receiving accrued benefits or that retired prior to the Plan falling into critical status.
+The Plan's solvency has been impacted almost entirely by the legacy costs of participants receiving accrued benefits or who retired prior to the Plan falling into critical status.

-Compensation levels of active participants relative to employees in the Participant's same industry
+O Compensation levels of active participants relative to employees in the Participant's same industry